onehungrymind/sermon-beacon/README.md

 ## Getting Started

+> Note: We are still currently working out some minor details.
+For now, you may get started on the UI by just manually running the frontend app with `make start-local-admin` or `make start-local-user` depending on the app you want to work on.

 Once all prerequisites are installed, run `make init` to download other necessary tools for development on MacOS.

 If the AWS CLI has never been installed on your machine before, make sure to [configure](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#configure-awscli) it.